 It is impossible to account for every possible skill in this book.
-Chroniclers and players who do not find a skill here should reel tree to come up with their own.
-When creating a new skill, a rew questions must be answered. ls the skill very difficult to learn (i.e., any discipline requiring several years of training?
+Chroniclers and players who do not find a skill here should feel free to come up with their own.
+When creating a new skill, a rem questions must be answered. ls the skill very difficult to learn (i.e., any discipline requiring several years of training)?
 If so, then it should be a Special Skill, with a higher point cost.
-Does the skill require a person to specialize (which means the skill uill be broken into several separate Cypes) or is specialization optional or additional (in which the Speciality) Rules apply)?
-And finally, what Attributes are commonly used with the skill in question, and under what circumstances?
+Ooes the skill require a person to specialize which means the skill uill be broken into several separate Types) or is specialization optional or addicional (in which the Specialty rules apply?
+And finally, what Actributes are commonly used with the skill in question, and under what circumstances?
 Normally, physical activities rely on Dexterity and in some cases Derception, scholastic disciplines rely mainly on Incelligence, and so on.